NVIDIA/DeepLearningExamples/FasterTransformer/README.md

 ## What is it?
 The Faster Transformer implements an equivalent but highly optimized BERT transformer layer for inference.
 On Volta and Turing GPUs, FP16 precision is used automatically to access the computing power of tensor cores.

 Faster Transformer is built on top of the CUDA and cuBLAS.
-It supports three kinds of sequence lengths, 32, 64 and 128.
+It supports sequence lengths that are larger than 3 and smaller or equal to 1024.
 Two key parameters of the transformer layer, the number of heads and the size of each head, are passed in runtime.
 Thus, not only the BERT Base (12 heads *  64 per head) , but also customized models like 4 heads * 32 per head and 8 heads * 96 per heads, are well supported.
 Our implementation shows good speedups on both small and large batch size cases.

 C++ API, TensorRT plugin, and TensorFlow OP wrapper are available.
 You can easily integrate this optimized transformer layer into your TensorFlow or other inference service codes that built in native C++ or TensorRT.
 In addition to codes that illustrate the API invocations, we also provide a simple end-to-end BERT TensorFlow inference sample.